HaDugmaniyot season 1: Episode 7

 The remaining girls are in for a surprise, when Netta has returned to the competition returned after quitting because of longing for her family.
 The girls find out that and feel that they faced difficulties and tasks that were spared from Netta.
 Evelyn and Liat Bel. are unable to hide their resentment and wage an open struggle against Netta.
 They later arrive at a warehouse for their next mission - a catalog photoshoot for Triumph lingerie, and Netta have second thoughts about going back.
-Leter, the girls have their next mission - a fashion show in a shopping mall in Netanya and the girls had to show complete independence regarding makeup and hair, but Meitar shows signs of indifference and Netta is depressed.
+Later, the girls have their next mission - a fashion show in a shopping mall in Netanya and the girls had to show complete independence regarding makeup and hair, but Meitar shows signs of indifference and Netta is depressed.
 In the crowd, the marketing director of an international cosmetics company, who came to choose the next face of the company, secretly watched the show, and chose Victoria as the best of the show.
 As the result, Victoria won immunity and will be the next face of the cosmetics campaign.

 The next day, they move to the judging room where Galit and the judges will have to choose who they think has not passed the task successfully and unworthy to continue the competition.
 As the result, all the girls decided to choose Netta to go in front of the judges.
 At the elimination, Meitar and Netta landed in the bottom 2, and the judges decided to give Netta one last chance, and not let her give in to the boycott that the girls had made.
 The judges harshly criticized Meitar, who was indifferent and did not invest at all in a fashion show.
 At the end, Meitar was eliminated.